cczysz/cczysz.github.io/_posts/2015-08-12-git-tutorial.md

 Once you've added the files you want to track, it's time to commit.

 `git commit` will open your specified text editor to add a commit message.

-Or you can use `git commit -m "commit message"` to add the message directly.
+You can also use `git commit -m "commit message"` to add the message directly.

 Committing records changes to the local git repository.
 If you're working on a hosted repo, the `git push` command will send recent commits to the remote repo.

+## Example Workflow

+    echo "new line" >> file.txt
+    git add file.txt
+    git commit -m "added a new line" git push